w3c/wai-aria-practices/ARIA/apg/practices/hiding-semantics/hiding-semantics-practice.md

         <h2>Introduction</h2>
         <p>
           While ARIA is primarily used to express semantics, there are some situations where hiding an element’s semantics from assistive technologies is helpful.
-          This is done with the <a href="#presentation" class="role-reference">presentation</a> role, which declares that an element is being used only for presentation and therefore does not have any accessibility semantics.
+          This is done with the <a href="https://w3c.github.io/aria/#presentation" class="role-reference">presentation</a> role, which declares that an element is being used only for presentation and therefore does not have any accessibility semantics.
-          The ARIA 1.1 specification also includes role <a href="#none" class="role-reference">none</a>, which serves as a synonym for <code>presentation</code>.
+          The ARIA 1.1 specification also includes role <a href="https://w3c.github.io/aria/#none" class="role-reference">none</a>, which serves as a synonym for <code>presentation</code>.
         </p>
         <p>For example, consider a tabs widget built using an HTML <code>ul</code> element.</p>
         <pre><code>&lt;ul role=&quot;tablist&quot;&gt;